flesniak/ovp-kinect/README.md

 ovp-kinect
 ============

-OVP peripheral to get data from a Kinect device
+OVP peripheral to get video and depth stream from a Kinect device